oobabooga/text-generation-webui/docs/Extensions.md

 In order to use your extension, you must start the web UI with the `--extensions` flag followed by the name of your extension (the folder under `text-generation-webui/extension` where `script.py` resides).

 You can activate more than one extension at a time by providing their names separated by spaces.
-The input, output and bot prefix modifiers will be applied in the specified order.
+The input, output, and bot prefix modifiers will be applied in the specified order.

 ```